Neil E. Caporaso, M.D.

 |Address:||NCI Shady GroveRoom 7E102|

-Dr. Caporaso received his undergraduate degree in chemistry and cell biology research from Rutgers University, an M.S. in environmental science and his M.D. from the University of Medicine and Dentistry of New Jersey in 1980.
-After completing a residency in internal medicine in 1983, he joined the NCI as an oncology fellow in the Medicine Branch.
-He served as a research fellow and biotechnology fellow in the Environmental Epidemiology Branch of NCI.
-In 1996, he became Chief of the Pharmacogenetics Section, Genetic Epidemiology Branch (GEB).
+Dr. Caporaso received his undergraduate degree in chemistry and cell biology research and an M.S. in environmental science from Rutgers University, and his M.D. from the University of Medicine and Dentistry of New Jersey in 1980.
+After completing a residency in internal medicine in 1983, he joined the NCI as an oncology fellow in the Medicine Branch and a research fellow and biotechnology fellow in the Environmental Epidemiology Branch of NCI.
+In 1996, he became Chief of the Pharmacogenetics Section of the DCEG Genetic Epidemiology Branch (GEB).
 He served as Chief of GEB from 2011 to 2016.